 Your other option is to take bus number 148 before switching to bus number 90.

-Nestled amongst the forest blanketed edge of Geumjeongsan Mountain is one of Busan ’s star attractions, and a vital addition to your itinerary.
-Beomeosa Temple was constructed in 678 by monk Ui Sang during the reign of King Munmu, the very king who’s tomb lays off the coast of Gyeongju.
-The temple has been a home to devoted monks since its restoration in 1613 after being destroyed during the Imjin War.
+Nestled amongst the forest-blanketed edge of Geumjeongsan Mountain is one of Busan’s star attraction and a vital addition to your itinerary.
+Beomeosa Temple was constructed in 678 by monk Ui Sang during the reign of King Munmu, the very king whose tomb lies off the coast of Gyeongju.
+The temple has been home to devoted monks since its restoration in 1613 after being destroyed during the Imjin War.

 It’s also possible to explore the wilderness that surrounds the temple via a guided pathway that leads through the surrounding forest.
 The woodland is home to an untold number of plant species to interest the botanists amongst you!
-The scene is so beautiful in-fact that the forests and valleys have been designated a natural monument.
+The scene is so beautiful in fact that the forests and valleys have been designated a natural monuments.

 To Next Stop:

 All routes start by taking bus number 90 back to Beomeosa Temple Entrance Station.
 After that, your first option is to take bus number 1002 and then number 1001 to Dongbusan Tourist Complex.

 Your second option is to then take bus number 29 to Jangjeon-dong Children’s Playground Station and then bus number 100 to Yonggungsa Temple National Fisheries Research & Development Institute.